 New Dojo Membership Acceptance/Denial: Having met the requirements of the provisional period, the ASU Board of Directors will convene to recommend the prospective member be accepted as a Member Dojo of ASU or disqualified for consideration in ASU.
 A formal letter will be sent to the Dojo Cho notifying the prospective dojo of its decision as an ASU member dojo.

 If you represent an established Dojo outside of the United States, and wish to join ASU, please contact the ASU Foreign Dojo Liason, Sensei Chetan Prakash (email@example.com).
 As stated above, your Dojo will require a sponsor, and one or more senior members of your Dojo will need to have attended at least one of the approved ASU intensive training Camps (link) within the past year.

 Will I be accepted at my current rank upon joining ASU?

-Generally, those with a kyu rank from any Aikido organization, or with a dan rank from Aikikai Hombu, will be accepted at that rank by ASU.
+Generally, those with a kyu rank from any Aikido organization will be accepted at that rank by ASU.
 The time period for you to test for next rank will be at least the minimum time as per our testing requirements, starting at your joining date.
-Your actual time will generally be longer, as you will be adjusting to a set of requirements that is likely different from the kyu-test requirements of your previous organization.
+Your actual time could be longer, as you will be adjusting to a set of requirements that is likely different from the kyu-test requirements of your previous organization.